jeisen0105/Cyclistic/README.md

 ### Analyzing Hourly Usage Trends by Rider Type

 The data was summarized to analyze hourly trends in ride count and ride length, grouped by member type and hour of the day.
-This summary was saved to ride_duration_and_count_by_hour.csv

 ```r
 ride_duration_and_count_by_hour <- combined_data %>%